albee/grand_challenge_slam/ros_slam_internals/README.md

 #ENDIF

-The current setup uses two ROS packages to operate: gmapping and amcl.
-Gmapping is a particle filter-based SLAM package, which takes in the /scan topic and publishes the /map and /map_metadata topics.
+The current setup uses two ROS packages to operate: gmapping and amcl. gmapping is a particle filter-based SLAM package, which takes in the /scan topic and publishes the /map and /map_metadata topics and updates the /odom topic.
 Some teams also rely on the /dynamic_map service, which immediately returns the latest map. amcl (adaptive Monte Carlo localization) estimates position against a known map, updating the /odom topic.